Violin Care 1: when not in use, your instrument must be stored.

 The Violin Care to never forget

-This is the moment you grab your notebook and take note of these because now it’s for the violin care you must never forget:
+This is the moment you grab your notebook and take note because these are the violin care tips you must never forget:

 After every practice, clean your violin with a dry flannel.
 This prevents the rosin from bonding with the varnish and sweeps sweat that can sometimes be released while playing.